daemmi/betterplace_donation_plugin/readme.txt

         1. 1 - shows donation content in scale div
         2. 0 - no content

+    - only_numeric - [0] (bool)
+        1. 1 - shows only the donation amount and counts up
+        2. 0 - normal animation

 == Installation ==

 This section describes how to install and use the plugin.